Complete pricing guide for NVIDIA NeMo Guardrails. Compare all plans, analyze costs, and find the perfect tier for your needs.

 Pricing sourced from NVIDIA NeMo Guardrails · Last verified March 2026

 Colang is a domain-specific language created by NVIDIA specifically for defining conversational guardrails.
 It uses an event-driven model where you define flows describing how the AI should behave.
-The syntax is relatively simple and purpose-built — most developers can write basic guardrails within a few hours of reading the docs.
+The syntax is purpose-built, but teams should expect to spend time learning it before building more advanced dialog rails.

 No guardrail system can prevent 100% of jailbreak attempts.
 NeMo Guardrails significantly reduces the attack surface through multi-layered detection, but determined adversaries with novel techniques may find bypasses.
 It's best used as part of a defense-in-depth strategy alongside prompt engineering and monitoring.

-NeMo Guardrails works with any LLM including OpenAI, Anthropic, Google, open-source models, and NVIDIA's own models.
-The guardrails wrap the LLM interaction, so the underlying model is interchangeable.
-Some rails use a secondary LLM for evaluation, which can be any supported provider.
+NeMo Guardrails is designed to work with multiple LLM providers and open-source models through its supported integrations.
+The guardrails wrap the LLM interaction, so the underlying model can be changed when the provider is supported.
+Some rails use a secondary LLM for evaluation.

 AI builders and operators use NVIDIA NeMo Guardrails to streamline their workflow.